mysociety/jkan/_datasets/everypolitician-comoros-assembly.md

 ---
 schema: default
-title: Comoros: Assembly of the Union
+title: Comoros — Assembly of the Union
 organization: EveryPolitician
 notes: >-
   Data on the people within the Assembly of the Union legislature of Comoros.